retrofuturejosh/building-react-modular-audio-player/README.md

 ## Styling

+### Whole AudioPlayer component
-To style the whole AudioPlayer component, you can target the class 'audio-player'
+To style the whole AudioPlayer component, you can target the class 'audio-player'.

+### Icons
 The icon sizes are set by the iconSize prop, but individual icon sizes and styling can be overwritten by the following selectors.

 | Selector  | Info |